ginstrom/paladin-novel/manuscript/chapter-15.md

 "Would you?"
 Nessa asked gently.
 "Or would grief have made you think it was too dangerous, too uncertain?
 I know you, my son.
 You would have found reasons to stay, to accept what seemed inevitable."
 She reached out with a trembling hand to touch his cheek.
 "I stayed because you needed hope.
 And now... now you're here.
 You're safe.
 The children will grow up free."

 Gond felt tears stinging his eyes as he watched the family's grief and understanding war across their faces.
+The firelight flickered across the old woman's peaceful features, casting gentle shadows that seemed to soften the harsh reality of approaching death.

 "I'm ready now," the old woman said, her voice growing fainter.
 "Ready to meet Alanyi in the next world."

 She closed her eyes, her breathing growing shallow.
-Within minutes, it stopped entirely, her face peaceful in the firelight.
+The night air seemed to still around them, as if the world itself was holding its breath.
+Within minutes, her chest ceased its gentle rise and fall, her face peaceful in the firelight.
+The scent of wildflowers lingered for a moment longer, then faded into the cool night air.

 The family wept, but it was the clean grief of acceptance rather than the bitter anguish of senseless loss.
 As they held each other, Gond stood slowly, feeling the weight of divine wisdom settling over him.